FEELING GOOD IS THE POINT

 Feeling Good is the Point

-Our goal is to treat patients using the traditional techniques of Acupuncture along with natural herbs, bodywork, massage, and diet.
+Our goal is to assist our clients and increase wellness using the traditional techniques of acupuncture therapy along with natural herbs, bodywork, massage, and diet.

 100% Positive Reviews

-Acupuncture improves the body’s functions and promotes the natural self-healing process by stimulating specific anatomic sites--commonly referred to as acupuncture points, or acupoints.
+Acupuncture improves the body’s functions and promotes the natural self-healing process by stimulating specific anatomic sites, commonly referred to as acupuncture points, or acupoints.
 The most common method used to stimulate acupoints is the insertion of fine, sterile needles into the skin.
 Pressure, heat, or electrical stimulation may further enhance the effects.
-Other acupoint stimulation techniques include: manual massage, moxibustion or heat therapy, cupping, and the application of topical herbal medicines and linaments.
+Other acupoint stimulation techniques include: manual massage, moxibustion or heat therapy, cupping, and the application of topical herbal medicines and liniments.

 Induction of labor